 Global Impact raises funds to meet critical humanitarian needs around the world.
 In partnership with nearly 100 major corporations and more than 300 public sector entities, Global Impact provides funding to more than 80 U.S.-based international charities through innovative partnerships and employee giving programs.
 The organization also provides advisory services and solutions to meet the unique giving needs of organizations and donors.
 Global Impact serves as the secretariat of the Global Health Council and the Hilton Humanitarian Prize Laureates Collaborative, as well as administrator for one of the world’s largest workplace giving campaigns, the Combined Federal Campaign-Overseas.
 Since 1956, Global Impact has generated more than $1.6 billion to help the world’s most vulnerable people.
-Follow Global Impact on Twitter or “Like” us on Facebook.
+“Like” Global Impact on Facebook.

 About Indiana University Lilly Family School of Philanthropy